Unity-Technologies/com.unity.demoteam.attributes/README.md

 ## Usage

-Declare the package as a dependency in `Packages/manifest.json`:
+Declare the package as a git dependency in `Packages/manifest.json`:

 ```
 "dependencies": {